anhhai680/knowledge-base-agent/.github/docs/implementation.md

 - Index all documents and files in GitHub Repository based on list of URLs provided using Github MCP tool
 - Using Python language for AI Agent
 - Using LangChain framework to build AI Agent
-- Support multiple LLM models (OpenAI, Bedrock, Azure OpenAI...)
+- Support multiple LLM models (OpenAI, Gemini, Azure OpenAI...)
-- Using vector database with Pinecone for local environment and pgvector for cloud
+- Using vector database with Chroma for local environment and pgvector for cloud

 ## Architecture Overview